Birtukan Mideksa

-Birtukan Mideksa (Amharic: ብርቱካን ሚደቅሳ; born 27 April 1974) is an Ethiopian politician and former judge who is serving as chairwoman of the National Election Board of Ethiopia (NEBE) since 2018.
+Birtukan Mideksa (Amharic: ብርቱካን ሚደቅሳ; born 27 April 1974) is an Ethiopian politician and former judge who has served as chairwoman of the National Election Board of Ethiopia (NEBE) from 2018 to 2023.
 She was the founder and leader of the opposition Unity for Democracy and Justice (UDJ) party from 2008 to 2010.

+On 26 June 2023, Birtukan announced that she would resign from her post as NEBE chairperson effective on 7 August.

-Personal life and education
+Early life and education

 Birtukan Mideksa was born in Addis Ababa.
 She attended Miazia 23 missionary elementary school and later the Yekatit 12 secondary school also known as Etege Menen School.
 After graduating from high school, she attended Addis Ababa University where she graduated with a Bachelor of Laws (LL.B.).
-In 2014, Birtukan received Master of Art (M.A.) in Public Administration from Harvard University.
+In 2014, Birtukan received Master of Arts (M.A.) in Public Administration from Harvard University.
 She is the mother of a daughter named Haale Mideksa who was born in 2005.

 Professional career

 Birtukan started her career as an associate judge.
 Later she was appointed to be a judge at the 3rd district court of the federal first instant court.
 In July 2002, she presided over a high-profile case of a former top-ranking official of the Tigray People's Liberation Front (TPLF) and former Minister of Defense Siye Abraha, who was accused of corruption.
 She set the defendant free on bail, and was surprised minutes later when federal authorities arrested Siye while he was walking out of the court accompanied by his family and friends.
 Following the re-arrest of Siye, Birtukan received threats and intimidation from government security officials.
 She then resigned from the federal court and started an independent Law firm.
 She worked as a lawyer from late 2003 to 2005.